 If you are a student with a disability, we support you by coordinating accommodations, such as in-class support and exam services.
 As well, we are a first point of contact if you have concerns or experience discrimination related to your disability.
 We listen to you and refer you to the appropriate on-campus supports.

 Career Development and Experiential Learning

-Career Development and Experiential Learning (CDEL) helps students and alumni navigate their career journey with confidence.
+Career Development and Experiential Learning (CDEL) helps students and recent alumni navigate their career journey with confidence.
 We give advice, provide resources, organize events and support experiential learning opportunities, such as internships, field placements and co-ops.

 First-year university students encounter new environments, new knowledge, new people and new perspectives.
 We can help you navigate all of these new experiences successfully.
 Starting with New Student Orientation, and going throughout the year, we provide information on support and resources, extracurricular activities and ways to get involved to make the most of your university experience.